South East Marine Weather Overview

 Tuesday: W/SW 20/30 kts

 Wednesday: S 15/25 kts

 Northerly 15/25 knots turning northwesterly 20/30 knots in the afternoon.
 Seas: 1/2 metres increasing to 1.5/2.5 metres from early afternoon.
 Swell: Southwesterly 2/4 metres.
 Outlook Tuesday: North to northwesterly 15/20 knots, shifting west to southwesterly 20/30 knots late morning and early afternoon.
 Winds tending southwest to southerly 15/20 knots in the evening.
 Seas: 1/1.5 metres, increasing to 1.5/2.5 metres during the morning.
 Swell: Southwest to westerly 3/4 metres.
 Outlook Wednesday: Southerly 15/25 knots turning southeasterly 15/20 knots during the morning.
 Seas: 1/2 metres.
 Swell: Southwesterly 4 metres.Issued Mon 05:10 CDT

 Swell: Up to 4.0m, SW

 most recent warnings

-Strong Wind Warning for the Far West Coast, Upper West Coast, Lower West Coast, Central Coast and South Central Coast
+Strong Wind Warning for Far West Coast, Upper West Coast, Lower West Coast, Central Coast, South Central Coast and Lower South East Coast

 View all current warnings